alexander-hanel/cryptopals-mirror/set-1/challenges/challenge-4.md

 # Detect single-character XOR

-One of the 60-character strings in this file (challenge-4-file.txt) has been encrypted by single-character XOR.
+One of the 60-character strings in [this file](challenge-4-file.txt) has been encrypted by single-character XOR.

 Find it.